 Also If you wish to uninstall the driver, click on Uninstall.

-- When confirmation popup will open check mark on Delete the Driver Software for this device and click uninstall.
+- When the confirmation popup will open checkmark on Delete the Driver Software for this device and click uninstall.

 - After that Restart windows to completely Remove the problematic Driver.

-I hope this post help to deal with problamatic device drivers on windows 10. have any query suggestion feel free to share on comments below also read:
+I hope this post help to deal with problematic device drivers on windows 10. have any query suggestion feel free to share on comments below also read: